VioletChen816-cutie/GoTogether-1.0/schema.md

     year integer,
     color text,
     license_plate text not null,
+    is_default boolean not null default false,
-    is_default boolean not null default false
+    is_insured boolean not null default false
 );

 -- 7. Set up RLS for Cars Table